 CASSIE COOK'S COMPLETE WEDDING GUIDE

-Alrighty, this is the holy grail of wedding-day timeline goodness.
-I have taken all the knowledge I have learned over the years of weddings that I have photographed and broken it down into a nice, simple, manageable guide for my couples to use when they're working through planning their big day!
+Alrighty, this is the holy grail of wedding guides.
+From timeline tips to recommended vendors to all the in betweens, I have taken all the knowledge I have learned over the years of weddings that I have photographed and broken it down into a nice, simple, manageable guide for my couples to use when they're working through planning their big day!

 A lot of this stuff I like to talk over with my couples in person, but I also like to send this guide so that you can have it to refer back to and use throughout your wedding planning process!